QSmally/Qulity/Documentation/DataStore.md

 | --- | --- | --- |
 | Iterable? | Array, Object | Optional initial values of this DataStore. |

+DataStore's are not designed to contain data that changes a lot through utility functions, rather to contain dictionary-like entries that should be fetched quickly.

 # Values